mikeph52/BioGenie/README.md

 - Get the codon number ---> "-nc".
 - Get the mRNA ---> "-t".
 - GC percentage calculation ---> "-gc".
-- Generate the aminoacids(Protein chain) ---> '-p'.
+- Generate the aminoacids(Protein chain) ---> "-p".
-- Separate different sequencies in a FASTA file ---> '-ss'.
+- Separate different sequencies in a FASTA file ---> "-ss".
-- Print the different sequence headers from a FASTA file ---> '-sh'.
+- Print the different sequence headers from a FASTA file ---> "-sh".
-- Trim DNA sequence ---> 'tr'.
+- Trim DNA sequence ---> "-tr".
+- Custom preset pipeline 1 ---> "-pip1".

 More functions will be added in the future.